stas-badzi/macos-givecontrol/README.md

 For example: `./HelloWorld`, `/Applications/iTerm.app`, `~/Documents/prog/main.bin`, `apps/snake.app`, `flappy-bitd`

-# Other permissions and disabling
+## Other permissions and disabling
-This script can be edited to give control over these features (and more):
+### This script can be edited to give control over these features (and more):

 ![image info](./images/security_privacy.png)

-by changing the first line of code in the script:
+by changing the first line of the configuration code in the script:
 ```
 # ******************* config *********************
 Enable_Setting='kTCCServiceAccessibility'